Take flying to a whole new level!

-Choose Florida Tech for Aviation Management with Flight Option
+Choose Florida Tech Over Other Aviation Management Universities

 Studying aviation at Florida Tech affords you the benefits of a larger school (such as world-class faculty members and high-quality course curriculum) in a close-knit academic community offering small class sizes and one-on-one time with professors.
 Unlike most aviation management universities, you'll form professional relationships with your flight instructors.

 The aviation management faculty at Florida Tech is a mixture of experienced pilots and airport design and management experts.
 Unlike other aviation management universities, our pilot faculty members are experts in at least one other aviation-related field in addition to flight, including aviation law, safety, aviation business management or finance.
 Other faculty members have their own specialties and experience in areas that include airport consulting, design and management, as well as aviation human factors, meteorology and air traffic control.

 Many aviation management universities simply cannot compete with Florida Tech's facilities.
 Florida Tech's combination of first-rate computer labs and modern learning tools truly sets the school apart.
 FIT Aviation, located at the Melbourne International Airport, conducts flight training with the university's modern fleet of aircraft.
 This towered airport hosts a mix of air carrier and general aviation traffic on its three runways.
 With eight different instrument approaches, a radar approach control and over 10 airports within a 50-mile radius, it provides an excellent environment for professional flight training – an appealing benefit when looking at aviation management universities.

 Skurla Hall includes computer labs for airport design and planning, and the Basic Aviation Training Device (BATD) Lab, where aviation students can fly desktop simulators under the supervision of a flight instructor.
 Skurla Hall is also where aviation majors find the Air Traffic Control Lab.